sainsburys-tech/next-logger/README.md

 This is done by creating a `next-logger.config.js` file in the root of your project.
 The file should be a CommonJS module, and a function returning your custom Pino instance should be exported in a field called `logger`.
 This function will be called with the library's default Pino configuration, to allow you to extend it's behaviour (or completely replace it).

+The instance returned by the function must implement a `.child` method, which will be called to create the child loggers for each log method.

 For example:

 ```js